Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Energy Impact of Execution Schedules

 \section{Energy Impact of Execution Schedules}

 We investigate the relationship between energy consumption and execution schedule.
 We first discuss how different execution schedules for the same \emph{work} can lead to different energy consumption (\S\ref{sec:analysis-background}), and then analyze the impact of key factors through case studies (\S\ref{sec:analysis-case-study}).
-Table~\ref{tab:analysis-observations} summarizes key observations in this section.
+This reveals the necessity of joint control and the opportunity for significant energy savings (\S\ref{sec:analysis-joint-control}).